oracle/tribuo/docs/Security.md

 which will allow the deserialization of only the classes found in the Tribuo library.
 This allowlist should be enabled on the code paths which deserialize models or datasets.
-As Tribuo supports Java 8+, and JEP 290 is an addition to the Java 8 API from 8u121, the best way to use the allowlist for those demos is by setting it as a process-wide flag.
+As Tribuo supports Java 8+, and JEP 290 is an addition to the Java 8 API from 8u121, the best way to use the allowlist for the main programs provided with Tribuo is by setting it as a process-wide flag.
 Additionally, when running with a security manager, Tribuo will need access to the relevant filesystem locations to load or save model files.
 See the section on [Configuration](#Configuration) for more details.

 ## Database access
 Tribuo provides a SQL interface that can load data via a JDBC connection.
 As